KnightOS/knightos.org/documentation/programs.md

 KnightOS is a very special sort of operating system.
 It is radically different from TIOS.
 It is divided into two parts: the kernel, and userspace.
 The kernel is the basis of the system.
 It exists on pages 0-3 (inclusive).
-The first page is always mapped to bank 0, and is therefore accessible at 0x0000-0x3FFF (inclsive) in memory.
+The first page is always mapped to bank 0, and is therefore accessible at 0x0000-0x3FFF (inclusive) in memory.
 This part of the system is responsible for all the core functionality - booting, memory management, hardware drivers, filesystem access, and so on.
 The kernel very rarely interacts with the user.